 Job interviews generally suck (for me, anyway).
 You’re put on the hot seat and grilled for your industry knowledge and experience.
 And if you’re anything like me, when I’m the centre of attention for more than five seconds, I sweat.
 Profusely.
 When the beaded drops aggressively show up as a sweatstashe or roll down the side of my face and leap off my jawline, I know I’m hooped and won’t be able to recover.
 Will the interviewer call me back?
 Probably not.

-But what’s worse is the mental mind games that come post-interview.
+But what’s worse is the mental mind games I play with myself that come post-interview.
 You become an overly obsessive, anxious version of yourself that makes you and everyone around you uncomfortable.
-Your thoughts betray you and play games.
-These are some of the thoughts that have gone through my head post-interview:
+Your thoughts betray you and WILL play games on you.
+These are some of the real thoughts that have gone through my head post-interview.

 If I don’t hear from the interviewer at all, I subconsciously blacklist the company and get turned off by them forever.
 It may be petty, but not following up with interviewed candidates shows more about the company’s priorities than they may realize.
 And that is something I don’t want to be a part of.

-Am I in the wrong?
+Am I wrong?
 What do you do when you don’t get an answer from a hiring manager?
 Let me know in the comments below.